InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/governance-based-project-setup.md

 ## Problem

 A team has decided that they want to publish an InnerSource project.
-They are trying to decide on a [Governance Level](../1-initial/governance-levels.md).
+They are trying to decide on a [Governance Level](../1-initial/governance-levels.md) for their project.
 However lacking practical experience they need further guidance on the impact each of the levels will have on their daily doing.

 ## Context